Sistine Chapel Choir: 18th and 19th centuries

 Following Baini's death the choir remained without a permanent director ("perpetual director" in the choir's terminology) for over 30 years.
 The revolutions of 1848 in the Italian states and the establishment of the short-lived Roman Republic ushered in a period of disruption for the choir.
 It was suspended under the Roman Republic.
 When the Republic fell, Pope Pius IX returned to Rome, and the choir resumed its activities.
 However, four of its members had sung in a Te Deum on 9 February 1849 in thanksgiving for the Republican victory—Alessandro Montecchiani, Giovanni Poli, Alessandro Chiari and Domenico Mustafà.
 In reprisals against those suspected of supporting or sympathizing with the Republicans, Montecchiani was dismissed from the choir, while Chiari, Poli and Mustafà were made to undergo "spiritual exercises" before resuming their activities with the choir.
 Further disruption came in 1870 when the Capture of Rome permanently ended the Papal States and caused the suspension of the First Vatican Council.
 The choir finally received a perpetual director in 1878 when Pius IX appointed Mustafà to the post.
 Mustafà, who had entered the choir in 1845, had been a virtuoso soprano castrato in his prime and was also a composer and skilled conductor.

 During the 19th century, the ever-increasing popularity of opera made it difficult for the choir to attract highly skilled singers who could make more money on the operatic stage.
 As early as 1830, Mendelssohn complained of the quality of the singing.
 The problem was exacerbated as the supply of castrato singers, the mainstays of the virtuoso soprano parts, began to dry up.
 With the unification of Italy in 1871, the castration of boy singers was made illegal.
-In a group photograph of the choir taken in 1898, there were six castrati choristers left, apart from Mustafa who had retired from singing—Domenico Salvatori (1855–1909), Alessandro Moreschi (1858–1922), Giovanni Cesari (1843–1904), Vincenzo Sebastianelli (1851–1919), Gustavo Pesci (1833–1913), and Giuseppe Ritarossi (1841–1902).
+In a group photograph of the choir taken in 1898 (see upper-left), there were six castrati choristers left, apart from Mustafa who had retired from singing—Domenico Salvatori (1855–1909), Alessandro Moreschi (1858–1922), Giovanni Cesari (1843–1904), Vincenzo Sebastianelli (1851–1919), Gustavo Pesci (1833–1913), and Giuseppe Ritarossi (1841–1902).